 Are you more of a bird lover or an animal enthusiast?
-As stated previously (review the “Field of View” section), fast moving things cannot be followed easily if your magnification is too big.
+As stated previously (review the “Field of View” section), you cannot follow fast-moving things easily if your magnification is too big.

 Let me recap:

-- For bird viewing, use binoculars with a magnification of 8x maximum (8 x 42 for better results).
+- For bird viewing, use binoculars with a magnification of 8x maximum (8×42 for better results).

-- For general animal spotting and optimal game viewing (or when you need to scan the horizon), consider buying 10 x 50 safari binoculars.
+- For general animal spotting and optimal game viewing (or when you need to scan the horizon), consider buying 10×50 safari binoculars.

-Optimum waterproofing not only protects your instrument from moisture and humidity, but it also prevents dust from damaging it.
+Optimum waterproofing not only protects your instrument from moisture and humidity but also prevents dust from damaging it.

 Think practicality.
 Compact binoculars are both light and easily transported anywhere.
 These are ideal for seeing birdlife on safari.